FRRouting/frr/doc/user/bgp.rst

    outputs.
 It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

+.. clicmd:: bgp default hostname-capability

+   This command enables hostname capability advertisement by default for all the neighbors.
+This is enabled by default.

 .. clicmd:: bgp default software-version-capability

    This command enables software version capability advertisement by default